Mat-O-Lab/ckanext-fuseki/README.md

 | 2.8 and arlier  | not tested    |
 | 2.9             | no    |
 | 2.10            | yes    |

-Suggested values:

-* "yes"
-* "not tested" - I can't think of a reason why it wouldn't work
-* "not yet" - there is an intention to get it working
-* "no"

 ## Installation